A Non-Spherical Model for the Solar Coronal Magnetic Field: Introduction

 To compensate for the limitation introduced by the potential field hypothesis, many extensions of the PFSS model have been developed to include current sheets. \citet{Schatten1971} developed the Schatten Current Sheet (SCS) model—also referred to as PFSS + potential field current sheet (PFCS), where an external shell is added to the PFSS domain.
 In this shell, the radial field at the source surface is first converted to a single polarity by reversing the sign of the weaker polarity regions, and the Laplace equation is then solved again.
 This procedure produces a global, thin heliospheric current sheet (HCS) consistent with interplanetary observations \citep{Knizhnik2024, Shi2024}. \citet{ZhaoHoeksema1994, ZhaoHoeksema1995} further extended this idea with the Current Sheet-Source Surface (CSSS) model, which includes horizontal currents in two layers of the SCS configuration \citep{Koskela2019}.
 These models provide a more realistic description of the global coronal and heliospheric magnetic field \citep{Ma2025}.

 Other intrinsic limitations of the PFSS model stem from the source surface hypothesis.
 All field lines reaching the source surface are assumed to be open and extend radially into interplanetary space.
 A spherical source surface causes unrealistic field line geometries because it forces all field lines to become radial beyond the source surface.
 Moreover, the source surface height determines the amount of open magnetic flux and thus influences the inferred source regions of the solar wind, particularly for the slow solar wind that is most likely to originate from open-closed field boundaries \citep{Abbo2016, Wilkins2025}.
-Although a canonical value of 2.5 R$_\odot$ is commonly adopted based on coronal loop observations \citep{Schatten1969}, its selection is often arbitrary and, in some cases, even result-driven.
-Numerous studies have sought to constrain the optimal source surface height using observations such as eclipse white-light images \citep{Benavitz2024}, in-situ interplanetary magnetic field (IMF) measurements \citep{Arden2014, Lee2010, Shoda2025}, combined data sources \citep{Badman2022}, and MHD model performance metrics \citep{Kumar2025}.
+A canonical value of 2.5 R$_\odot$ is commonly adopted based on coronal loop observations \citep{Schatten1969}, which is also compatible with the open solar flux calculated directly from the photospheric magnetic field by a vector sum method \citep{Tahtinen2024, Tahtinen2026}.
+In many cases, however, the source surface height is treated as a free parameter that is chosen such that the model results match in-situ measurements. \citep{Panasenco2020}.
+Numerous studies have sought to constrain the optimal source surface height using observations such as eclipse white-light images \citep{Benavitz2024}, coronal hole observations and loop statistics \citep{Heinemann2026}, in-situ interplanetary magnetic field (IMF) measurements \citep{Arden2014, Lee2010, Shoda2025}, combined data sources \citep{Badman2022}, and MHD model performance metrics \citep{Kumar2025}.
 These works generally suggest that a lower source surface radius of 1.3–2.0 R$_\odot$ provides better agreement with observations, especially at solar maximum. \citet{Panasenco2020} determined the optimal source surface heights for each HCS crossing during Parker Solar Probe's (PSP) orbit, showing that the preferred source surface height varies with longitude.